BlendingJake/ExecTiming/README.md

  two arguments, so `key=0` says to use the first as the independent variable and `transformer=len` will transform the list into an integer
  * Additionally, the title and x-axis labels are specified and rounding set lower
+ * The equation displayed on the plot uses the timescale specified by `time_unit`

 ### Plotting multiple splits
 ```python